Request Request an Appointment Reviews Leave a Google Review Like Us Like Us on Facebook Call Map

 Am I A Candidate for Implant-Retained Dentures?

 If you’ve lost all of your teeth in your top and/or bottom arch and are in generally good oral and overall health, then you might be a candidate for an implant-retained denture.
-Before you can receive implants, Dr. Stapleton will need to examine your oral structures and discuss your medical history.
-Based on his findings, you might need additional treatments before getting implants, such as bone grafting or gum disease therapy.
+Before you can receive implants, Dr. Korte will need to examine your oral structures and discuss your medical history.
+Based on her findings, you might need additional treatments before getting implants, such as bone grafting or gum disease therapy.

 The Implant-Retained Dentures Procedure